eikontech/ethercat_sdk_master/README.md

 # ethercat_sdk_master

 The 'ethercat_sdk_master' is a common master implementation that can be used to interface multiple ethercat slaves on the same bus.
-An example how this package can be found in the 'elmo_ethercat_sdk'
+An example how this package can be found in the 'opus_ethercat_sdk'

 # Dependencies